Order Management System Development

 - When the customer is satisfied and ready to recommend your service.

 - When any anomalies and deviations can be immediately tracked, and the cause of their occurrence can be found.

 - When the client can do many operations on order on their own, thereby reducing the load on your resources.

 The ideal is hard to come by.
-This becomes impossible if you use a rigid system that is impossible or difficult to change.
+This becomes impossible if you use a rigid, impossible or difficult-to-change system.
 Move iteratively towards your ideal order process.